programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Now that you have chosen a historical scenario to recreate, found a topographic map to import, and edited the topographic map image, importing your topography into Atlas will be easy:

-* Open 0 A.D.
+First, Open 0 A.D.

-* From the main menu, click "Scenario Editor" to launch Atlas.
+From the main menu, click "Scenario Editor" to launch Atlas.
 When asked "Would you like to quit 0 A.D. and open the Scenario Editor?", click "Yes."

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-18.png" alt="From the game's main menu, select "Scenario Editor," and then click "Yes" in answer to the question "Are you sure that you want to quit 0 A.D. and open the Scenario Editor?"." caption="Figure 9.
+Opening Atlas, the Scenario Editor" %}

 * Inside Atlas, click "File" -> "Open Heightmap," and select the topographic map image that you have edited.

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-19.png" alt="From Atlas's main menu, click "File," and then "Open Heightmap"." caption="Figure 10.
+Importing a heightmap file inside Atlas" %}

 Here is how mine looks:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-04.png" alt="The three dimensional-topographic map of Mont Beuvray initially imported into Atlas.
-It appears as a disk with grass-like texture, using shadows and shading to represent the varied elevations." caption="Figure 4.
+It appears as a disk with grass-like texture, using shadows and shading to represent the varied elevations." caption="Figure 11.
 Topographic map of Mont Beuvray, initially imported into Atlas" %}

 The source image could have used a bit more blurring to reduce the harshness (the flat areas ought to be flatter, and the mountains ought to have less steep cliffs), as well as more contrast so that the mountains are actually at a noticeably higher altitude than the surrounding flatlands.
 After quickly reopening my saved backup in GIMP and making both of those changes (per step 3), this is the result:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-05.png" alt="The topographic map of Mont Beuvray, edited and then re-imported to Atlas.
-The mountains have a much higher elevation and appear more realistic, and the elevational changes across the terrain are more gradual than in my first attempt." caption="Figure 5.
+The mountains have a much higher elevation and appear more realistic, and the elevational changes across the terrain are more gradual than in my first attempt." caption="Figure 12.
 Topographic map of Mont Beuvray, edited after initial import into Atlas and then re-imported" %}

-## 5. Add, Adjust, and Smoothen the Terrains Features
+## 5. Add, Adjust, and Smoothen the Terrain's Features

 Before doing anything else to your terrain in Atlas, you ought to add water to it, perform a general landscape smoothing, and adjust its other core (elevational) features.
 These three tasks lay the foundation for everything else that you will place in your gameplay scenario.

 Here is how you add water to the terrain.
 From the main menu, click the sun-shaped icon for "Environment" settings.
 Then, drag the "Water height" slider until there is about the right amount of water in the terrain's points of low elevation (where there ought to be water).

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-20.png" alt="I have the sun-shaped "Environment" icon selected, and I am adjusting the "Water height" slider." caption="Figure 13.
+Adjusting the Water height to add water to the terrain" %}

 To smooth the terrain, click the plain green icon for "Terrain" settings.
 Then, click "Smooth," and adjust the size of the tool to about 20 (leaving the strength at about 10), and work around the map as needed (left clicking on the areas for correction and dragging the cursor over them).

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-21.png" alt="I have the "Terrain" settings menu open with the "Smooth" tool selected, for which I have the size set to 20, and I am working my way around the terrain to achieve smoothing." caption="Figure 14.
+Smoothing the terrain" %}

 Here is how my terrain looks after adding water and performing an initial smoothing:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-06.png" alt="Topographical map of Mont Beuvray in Atlas.
 Water has been added in lower elevations and the terrain is starting to be smoothed.
-The terrain as a whole is approaching a playable match with its real-world counterpart." caption="Figure 6.
+The terrain as a whole is approaching a playable match with its real-world counterpart." caption="Figure 15.
 Mont Beuvray in Atlas with water added and terrain smoothed" %}

 The other adjustments that you will need to perform at this stage will depend upon your terrain.
 Experiment with the different terrain tools, keeping sizes of the modifiers small (and backup copies of the terrain saved) until you reach your desired result.

 For my sample, I have used the "Flatten," "Modify," and "Smooth" terrain adjustment tools only for a few minutes.
 Also, I have added a few rocky biomes to the northern mountains.
 Biomes are found on the bottom task bar in Atlas.

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-22.png" alt="I have the "Terrain" settings menu open with the "Paint" tool open, and I have selected the Biome "Aegean cliff 01" as a sample to spread across the terrain." caption="Figure 16.
+Incorporating new biomes into the terrain" %}

-This is the result:
+This is my result:

 {% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-07.png" alt="The Mont Beuvray base terrain polished in Atlas with rocky biomes in the northern mountainous area, flattened fields.
-Waterways have been connected to be accessible in-game." caption="Figure 7.
+Waterways have been connected to be accessible in-game." caption="Figure 17.
 Mont Beuvray base terrain polished in Atlas" %}

-## 6. Add Flora and Fauna to Terrain
+## 6. Add Flora and Fauna to the Terrain

 Now that you have your terrain's core features in place, it is time for you to add flora and fauna.
 Your objective should not be to effect a pebble-for-pebble and bird-for-bird depiction of the real-world equivalent but, rather, to capture its overall character and, more importantly, special features that matter for the historical scenario.

 In Atlas, you will place all flora and fauna with the the "Object" tool, which has a person-shaped icon.
 Flora and fauna are categorized as units belonging to Gaia (Mother Earth).
 For a full list, then, filter by "gaia" (lowercase) in the top search bar.

+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-23.png" alt="I have the "Object" tool open, and I am sorting by "gaia."
+The first result is a black bear, which I have hovering to be placed in the terrain." caption="Figure 18.
+Using the Object tool to add flora and fauna to the terrain" %}

 Mont Beuvray has a blend of deciduous and coniferous vegitation.
 Although the surrounding flatlands are all open fields today, they probably were forested in antiquity.
-Accordingly, I start adding decidious and coniferous trees throughout the terrain:
+Accordingly, I start adding decidious and coniferous trees throughout the terrain.

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-08.png" alt="Adding trees to the terrain around the mountain bases, by selecting regionally appropriate trees via the Object tool.
-Specifically, I have selected gaia/tree/euro_birch to place the birch trees that are native to central France." caption="Figure 8.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-08.png" alt="Adding trees to the terrain around the mountain bases by selecting regionally appropriate trees via the Object tool.
+Specifically, I have selected gaia/tree/euro_birch to place the birch trees that are native to central France." caption="Figure 19.
 Adding trees in Atlas" %}

 I do the same with deer and other wildlife native to the woodlands of central France.